conneroisu/cpre281-finalproj/README.md

 It responds to memory read and write requests based on the provided address and control signals, and it interacts with other components such as the ALU, Control Unit, and Register File to facilitate data storage and retrieval operations.

 #### Instruction Memory

+The following is the code for the Instruction Memory module in the MIPS processor called `InstructionMemory.v`.
+(It can be found in the `./proj/` directory)

 ```verilog title=Instruction_memory.v
 `timescale 1ns / 1ps